 Interpretation

 Posts are supportive, informative and whiny, comments however are positive in terms of supporting the negativity of the posts.
 Tone of the posts is confusing, people felt helpless and lot of expectation regarding the changes to be made and the voices heard were clearly made out of the posts.
-Educated people with software background felt their career was ruining and scared about time being wasted.
+Educated people with software background felt their career was being ruined and they were scared about time being wasted.
 It was lonely and depressing for many to stay at home idle and doing nothing.
 Many ladies expected work permit would be given in near future, which would increase the income in the family.
-The ladies were from different educational and cultural background.
+The ladies were from different educational and cultural backgrounds.
 Many ladies gave up hope that was analyzed through the intimacy analysis between users and their tone of posts.
 Some were very determined and found or were willing to find alternatives.
 Many ladies underwent through lot of mental disturbances.
 Their husband’s wanted them to be financially independent as one earning in the salary was not sufficient while the family became bigger with kids, women could not even file for divorce as they could not afford for it.

 Appendix: